| Pokémon Pokopia | |||

 Pokopia is set on a desolate island long abandoned by humans and Pokémon.
 It has not been confirmed where the island is located, though there are several callbacks to the region Kanto, such as the reuse of the first-generation Pokédex design, the road pattern from Fuschia City, or remixes of the soundtrack used in Pokémon Red, Blue, Green, and Yellow, which took place in this region.

-Pokémon Pokopia Plot
+Pokémon Pokopia Characters

 Pokémon Pokopia Similar Games